WZKZ

-WCUM (1450 AM) is a radio station broadcasting a Spanish tropical format.
-Licensed to Bridgeport, Connecticut, United States, it serves the Bridgeport area.
-WCUM transmits with 1,000 watts of power.
+WZKZ (1450 kHz) is a radio station broadcasting a Spanish-language contemporary hit radio format licensed to Bridgeport, Connecticut, United States.
+WZKZ transmits with 1,000 watts of power.
 It is also heard on FM translators W277DP 103.3 MHz in Bridgeport, and W288DL on 105.5 MHz in Stamford.
 The transmitter and studios are both located on State Street and Chopsey Road in Bridgeport.
 The station is owned by David Webster, through licensee Trignition Media, LLC.
-WCUM is a simulcast of WRYM (840 AM) in New Britain and WWCO (1240 AM) in Waterbury.
+WZKZ is a simulcast of WRYM (840 AM) in New Britain and WWCO (1240 AM) in Waterbury.

 History

-The station was known as WNAB until 1985 when it left the air.
-It returned with an oldies format later that year as WJBX and later became Radio Cumbre in 1989.
+The station was known as WNAB until March 1985, when it left the air.
+It returned with an oldies format later that year as WJBX and became WCUM (Radio Cumbre) in 1989.

 WCUM was purchased by David Webster of Trignition Media, LLC on June 11, 2023.
 On July 11, 2023, WCUM began simulcasting WRYM.
+It changed call signs to WZKZ on August 11, 2026.